FortinetCloudCSE/azure-102-foundational/content/5_Chapter-Five/5_1-deploy-fgt/_index.md

 weight: 4
 ---

-In the following task, you will deploy a FortiGate network virtual appliance (NVA) in your Resource Group.
+In Task 1, you will deploy a FortiGate network virtual appliance (NVA) in your Resource Group.
 After deployment, you will login to the FortiGate and verify settings.

 ### FortiGate Deployment - Prerequisite